ardilafabian/Quantum-Computing/README.md

 ![TestStructureImage](structureFiles.PNG)

-The file *ComplexOpsTest.java* are the tests realted to all the tools offered, the other files are realted to systems presented in the [book](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965) refer there if you want know more about specific details.
+The file *ComplexOpsTest.java* are the tests realted to all the tools offered in the software, the other files are realted to systems presented in the [book](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965) refer there if you want know more about specific details.
+You can chacke the tests out to familiarize with syntaxis.

 ## Authors